dangxdong/NeuralNetworkGaussian/README.md

 So on top of nnGaussian.m, predictCaussian.m and calcLogLoss.m, you can investigate and test different parameters like the hidden layer size and the L2 regularization coefficient (lambda).

+Beside the model with Gaussian function both between the input and hidden layers and between the hidden and output layers, a hybrid model is also provided, with Gaussian regression between the input and the hidden layers, and with logistic regression between the hidden and the output layers.
+The files nnGaussianLogistic.m, predictCaussianLogi.m and nnCostFuncGaussianLogistic.m are provided for this purpose.

 Special note: you will need to have fmincg.m (Carl Edward Rasmussen) in your workspace directory, as the optimization function for the model.
 The fminunc.m or other optimization functions available to Octave/Matlab may also be used.